vbotka/ansible-collection-freebsd/docs/source/examples/013/example.rst

   use the `inventory plugin vbotka.freebsd.iocage`_ to:

-  * create the inventory groups and compose variables.
+  * create the inventory groups and compose variables
   * create the dictionary *iocage_tags* from *iocage_properties.notes*
-  * display hosts, composed variables, and groups.
+  * display hosts, composed variables, and groups
   * comment on hosts potentially overriding each other silently.

 Requirements